Holocaust (Return of Cultural Objects) Act 2009: Sections 1 to 3

-Section 4 - Short title, extent, commencement and sunset
+Section 4 – Short title, extent, commencement and sunset

 This section came into force on 12 November 2009.

 Section 4(1) authorises the citation of this Act by a short title.

 Section 4(3) confers a power on the Secretary of State to appoint the day on which sections 1 to 3 of the Act come into force.
 This power was fully exercised by the Holocaust (Return of Cultural Objects) Act 2009 (Commencement) Order 2010 (S.I.
 2010/50 (C.8)).

 Section 4(7) was a sunset clause.
 It provided that the Act would have expired at the end of the period of ten years which began on the day it was passed.
 This clause was repealed under the Holocaust (Return of Cultural Objects) (Amendment) Act 2019.

-Application of the Holocaust (Return of Cutlural Objects) Act 2009
+Application

-Since the implementation of the Holocaust Act, the Advisory Panel has considered twenty-two claims for the restitution of artefacts and objects.
-Despite the numerous Advisory Panel's recommendations, the act has only been successfully applied once.
+The Advisory Panel established by the Act has considered twenty-two claims for the restitution of artefacts and objects.
+Despite its numerous recommendations, only one object has been returned as a result.
 This is because the Advisory Panel is a non-binding institution and museums do not have to follow their recommendations.
-The details of these claims can be seen in the following table :
+The claims were: